BioInformatique/BioInformatics-Project/README.md

 - Blast+

 Folder:
--data : with the training set (fasta file)
+- data : with the training set (fasta file)
--db : with a NR-DataBase
+- db : with a NR-DataBase
--dbCoil : with a NR-DataBase filtred
+- dbCoil : with a NR-DataBase filtred
--profile : to save all profiles
+- profile : to save all profiles
--temp : for temp file
+- temp : for temp file

 # How to run